ai-proxy

 Include LLM Information in Access Log

 The following example demonstrates how you can log LLM request related information in the gateway's access log to improve analytics and audit.
-The following variables are available:
+In addition to NGINX variables, the following variables are also available:

 Update the access log format in your configuration file to include additional LLM related variables: